richardwilkes/gcs_master_library/Library/Markdown/User Guide/Export Templates.md

 - `.StringWithSign` — Same as `.String`, but prefixes the value with a '+' if it is positive
 - `.Sub` — Returns the result of subtracting `value` from this number
   - Parameter: `value` (Number)
-- `.Trunc` — Returns a value which has everything to the right of the decimal place truncated

 ### Page